 Detailed comments: Abstract: What is the aim of this work?
 What are the main results and conclusions of this work?
 I suggest that this information should be explicitly provided in the abstract section.
 We thoroughly revised the abstract in order to make it clearer.
 In particular, we emphasized the fact that the aim of the study was to promote a novel approach to derive functional response by considering the physical properties of the surrounding medium.
-We also mentioned that the model that we proposed was a first attempt to achieve this goal, and that we used the results from the model to point out possible improvements.
+We also mentioned that our derivation from Portlier et al’s model that we proposed was a first attempt to achieve this goal, and that we used the results from the model to point out possible improvements.

 Introduction: What are the specific scientific problems proposed to solve in this work?
 What is the relationship in the following parts?
 For example, line 33 (Introduction), line 65 (Physical features of the medium and size-related constraints), line 129 (A case study as an example of new mechanistic approaches).

 We thoroughly revised the manuscript to make it clearer that the goal is to emphasize the need to include factors from the physical medium.
-The section “Empirical evidence of the impact of the physical properties of the medium on functional response” gives a general overview of factors from the medium that have effects on functional response.
-The section “Theoretical approaches to the role of physical features of the environment on predation” provides a review of former studies that took some aspects of the medium into account and their effects on predator-prey relationship.
+The section “Empirical evidence of the impact of the physical properties of the medium on functional response” gives a general overview of factors from the medium that have been shown empirically to have effects on functional response.
+The section “Theoretical approaches to the role of physical features of the environment on predation” provides a review of former theoretical studies that took some aspects of the medium into account and their effects on predator-prey relationship.
 Last, in the section “A first case of an inferring of the functional response from the physical properties of the medium”, we present our model as a first step towards the goal presented in the previous section.
 We hope that this revised structure will make the manuscript clearer.

 Line117-124.
 The “novelty” and the “strength” related to the “approach” proposed by the authors, are the highlights of this work, and the author elaborated it is unpredictable, and it is necessary to elaborate in detail.
-We provided more details on the model in comparison with the original study (Portalier et al., 2019) (pp. 10-11).
-We also gave more information about the implications of the results (i.e., the fact that it is possible to derive attack rate and capture probability from body size and the physical components of the medium).
-We also discussed potential way to improve the model and for future directions.
+We provided more details on our derivation of the functional response from the original study (Portalier et al., 2019) (pp. 10-11).
+We also gave more information about the implications of the results (i.e., the fact that it is possible to derive attack rate and capture probability from body size and the physical components of the medium, but that it still needs further developments).
+We also discussed potential way to improve the model and future directions.

 A case study as an example of new mechanistic approaches What does this part do?
 What's the relationship with “Main framework”?
 Is the main framework affiliated with the author or the "case study"?

-The case study proposes an example of the kind of model that can be provided following the approach described before.
 We revised the structure of the manuscript.
 It should be clearer now that the model presented is a first attempt to achieve our goal.
+Even though we knew that further developments are needed before we can reach a sound physics-based functional response, we thought that it was important to show in this perspective paper, the potential of the approach with a first derivation from one of the most advanced models so far.
 We agree that the term “main framework” was misleading, thus we removed it.
 We also replaced the section title (“A case study as an example of new mechanistic approaches”) by “A first case of an inferring of the functional response from the physical properties of the medium”.